iLukSbr/files-opener/README.md

 # files-opener
-Windows Batch and Powershell scripts to open multiple files at once.
+Windows Batch and Powershell scripts to open multiple files at once, with .NET Framework GUI.
 Configured with Java .jar files.